Celtic rock: Scotland

 There were already strong links between Irish and Scottish music by the 1960s, with Irish bands like the Chieftains touring and outselling the native artists in Scotland.
 The adoption of folk rock produced groups including the JSD Band and Spencer's Feat.
 Out of the wreckage of the latter in 1974, was formed probably the most successful band in this genre, combining Irish and Scottish personnel to form Five Hand Reel.
 Two of the most successful groups of the 1980s emerged from the dance band circuit in Scotland.
 From 1978, when they began to release original albums, Runrig produced highly polished Scottish folk rock, including the first commercially successful album with the all Gaelic Play Gaelic in 1978.
 From the 1980s Capercaillie combined Scottish folk music, electric instruments and haunting vocals to considerable success.
-Scottish Band The Waterboys became a well known Celtic Rock band during the 80s with the release of albums such as This Is The Sea and Fisherman's Blues.
+Scottish Band the Waterboys became a well known Celtic rock band during the 1980s with the release of albums such as This Is the Sea and Fisherman's Blues.
 They also incorporated folk elements into their music.
 One of Scotland's most commercially successful and fondly-remembered rock acts, Big Country, also incorporated the influence of traditional Scottish music into their songs.
-While bagpipes had become an essential element in Scottish folk bands they were much rarer in folk rock outfits, but were successfully integrated into their sound by Wolfstone from 1989, who focused on a combination of highland music and rock.
+While bagpipes had become an essential element in Scottish folk bands, they were much rarer in folk rock outfits, but were successfully integrated into their sound by Wolfstone from 1989, who focused on a combination of highland music and rock.

 Brittany

-The region of Brittany also made a major contribution to Celtic rock.
+Brittany also made a major contribution to Celtic rock.
 The Breton cultural revival of the 1960s was exemplified by Alan Stivell who became the leading proponent of the Breton harp and other instruments from about 1960, he then adopted elements of Irish, Welsh and Scottish traditional music in an attempt to create a pan-Celtic folk music, which had considerable impact elsewhere, particularly in Wales and Cornwall.
 From 1972 he began to play folk rock with a band including guitarists Dan Ar Braz and Gabriel Yacoub.
 Yacoub went on to form Malicorne in 1974 one of the most successful folk rock bands in France.
 After an extensive career that included a stint playing as part of Fairport Convention in 1976, Ar Braz formed the pan-Celtic band Heritage des Celtes, who managed to achieve mainstream success in France in the 1990s.
 Probably the best known and most enduring folk rock band in France were Tri Yann formed in 1971 and still recording and performing today.